Clorazepate sustained-release tabletsPronunciation

 Brand Name: Tranxene-SD

-Clorazepate sustained-release tablets is used for:
+Clorazepate sustained-release tablets are used for:

 Treating nervousness or anxiety, seizures, and alcohol withdrawal.
 It may also be used for other conditions as determined by your doctor.